pedrocrisp/NGS-pipelines/Docs/RNAseq.md

 Function:

 Sickle acts to trim regions of reads that have deteriorating quality at the 3' and 5' ends (a result of NGS sequencing), by using set quality/length thresholds and a sliding windows technique.
 Sickle determines when the base calling quality is sufficiently low to trim at the 3' end, and when the base calling quality has become high enough to trim at the 5' end of each read.
-Sickle also trims reads based upon read length,
+Sickle also trims reads based upon read length, FINISH THIS AND DRAW A DIAGRAM!

 Don't comprehened: